timmo001/home-panel/documentation/docs/showcase/contributing.md

  information using [timmo.md][timmo.md] as a simple example.
 1. If possible, add a 'how I did it' section to your file explaining how to replicate, for example, your theme.
 1. Finally, add your file's name and path to the `documentation/mkdocs.yml` file in the navigation section.
 Once again use my example and make a new line at the end.
-This will allow [mkdocs] to see your file and add it to the navigation of the documentation
+This will allow [mkdocs] to see your file and add it to the navigation of the documentation.

 !!! info ""
     Any large files should be stored elsewhere and linked in.
 For example,